@cluster_defaults

 See Palomar GeoDB.

-The GeoDB tables need to be created.
+The GeoDB tables MUST be manually created.
 See Cassandra.

 dict_server {